1300 088 065

 • You switch from your current lender to a new one.

-if you decide to sell your property before the fixed-rate term is over you may have to pay a break cost
+If you sell before the fixed-rate ends, you may have to pay break costs

 How Do I Calculate Fixed-Rate Break Costs?